aakarsh/aakarsh.github.io/about.md

 birth.
 Although so often the object of our contempt and of our private fears, it is always in us.
-It alone can unite humility with boldness so as to allow us to penetrate to the heart of things, or allow things to enter us and taken possession of us.
+It alone can unite humility with boldness so as to allow us to penetrate to the heart of things, or allow things to enter us and taken possession of us. ~Alexander Grothendieck
-<p class="message"> ~Alexander Grothendieck</p>
 </p>

 While I myself cannot claim to possess any special knowledge of any topics.
 I do find this idea of openness and exploration and above all innocence to be highly appealing.
 I hope this place to be where I can write down, summarize, synthesize topics as I learn them.
-Always trying to regain or retain a sense of openness that has been mentioned previously.
+Always trying to regain and perhaps retain a sense of openness to new ideas.

 If you are looking for a place where I generally leave my code then that can be found at [GitHub](https://github.com/aakarsh).